-Simdean Group have successfully designed, manufactured, installed and commissioned a new carbon adsorption system at a large pharmaceutical research and production facility situated in Limerick, Ireland.
+Simdean Group have successfully designed, manufactured, installed and commissioned a new carbon adsorption system at a large pharmaceutical research and production facility situated in Ireland.

 A by-product of the production process is liquid waste which is classed as contaminated and emits odorous vapours.
-The liquid waste water is stored in large glass lined tanks where it is treated and purified by various chemical processes before being discharged safely.
+The liquid waste water is stored in large tanks where it is treated and purified by various chemical processes before being discharged safely.

 The pharmaceutical company contacted Simdean who were very happy to discuss the issues, survey the site, and design an appropriate system in order to contain and eliminate the odour problem.